Enricomattia/nwebsite/content/Fall2021/_index.md

 draft: false
 ---

 Welcome to the class website!
-Here I will post the material I produce for the course, namely solutions to exercises and maybe some extra that could be useful.
+Here I will post the material I produce for the course, namely solutions to exercises and maybe some extras that could be useful.
 Contact me if you have any question!

+_**ANNOUNCEMENT**_ : In the next TD session (16-17 November) I will spend the first part of the lecture answering your questions about the material for the midterm.
+After you complete asking questions, I will start covering the material of the TD in the plan below.
+I will answer questions for a maximum of 45 minutes.
+Hence at least half of the lecture will be devoted to the TD material.
+As usual, I am available to organise meetings outside the lecture to answer your questions.
+Good study!

 ### Lectures